 Round goby is an invasive non-indigenous species transported from the Caspian Sea and the Black Sea by shippingstraffic to the Baltic Sea.
 1990 a few individuals were discovered in the Gdansk bay, Poland.
-From being single individuals they are now they are dominatinmg the coastal fish fauna in the area.
-In 2008 the species was first reported in Sweden, in Karlskrona archipelago and now it is also found in Karlshamn, Gothenburg, Visby and the Stockholm archipelago.
+From being single individuals they are now dominatinmg the coastal fish fauna in the area.
+In 2008 the species was first reported in Sweden, in Karlskrona archipelago and now it is also established in Gothenburg, Visby and the Stockholm archipelago with the northernmost finding in 2020 in Gävle in southern Bothnian Bay.

 The round goby (Neogobius melanostomus) is a fish species originating from the Caspian Sea and the Black Sea and it probably arriving by ballast water to the Baltic Sea.
 The round goby is an invasive species with fast reproduction and high tolerance for varying environmental conditions.
 There is a risk that it might compete with other native bottom dwelling species like black goby, eelpout and flounder.